hevalhazalkurt/PinPy/README.md

     pairs[image_list[i]] = link_list[i]
 ```

 The program works very efficiently while sharing our own images and links.
 However, we may wish to share content on a website that we do not control.
 There are some points you need to pay attention to use the program effectively in such cases.
-For example, let's assume that we want to share some articles from the FreeCodeCamp blog.
+For example, let's say that we want to share some articles from the FreeCodeCamp blog.

 ![](documentation_files/freecodecamp.png)